freshcom/freshcom-api/README.md

 5. Install dependencies with `mix deps.get`
 6. Create and migrate your database with `mix ecto.create && mix ecto.migrate`
 7. Start Phoenix endpoint with `mix phx.server
-8. Add a test user `mix blue_jet.db.sample`
+8. Add sample data using `mix blue_jet.db.sample`
 9. You can now make API request to [`localhost:4000`](http://localhost:4000)
 10. If you have Freshcom Dashboard setup then you can now login using the test user with email `test@example.com` password `test1234`.
+To view sample data toggle view test data in the left nav bar.

 ## Documentation